Saturday Night Live: Comedy's Big League, From The Beginning

 Saturday Night Live first aired in 1975, bringing us such instant comedy legends as John Belushi, Gilda Radner, and Chevy Chase, and ever since has been the incubator and unquestioned major league of American comedy.
 Its longevity is unmatched, and the accomplishments of its players -- Eddie Murphy, Tina Fey, Will Ferrell, Kristin Wiig, Adam Sandler -- are beyond question.
 Whenever you began watching the show, from the early days up until the present, you remember that cast as your first cast, and you saw a superstar or two beginning to spread their comedic wings and take flight.

-Saturday Night Live, a sketch comedy/variety show, first aired in 1975.
-The show was the brainchild of genius producer, Lorne Michaels, and was originally titled, NBC’s Saturday Night.
-Forty-two years later, the show (commonly referred to as SNL) still begins each week with a short comedy skit, where ultimately one of the cast members breaks character and announces, “Live from New York, it's Saturday Night!”
+The show was the brainchild of genius producer, Lorne Michaels, and was originally titled NBC’s Saturday Night.
+More than 40 years later, SNL still begins each week with a short comedy skit, where ultimately one of the cast members breaks character and announces, “Live from New York, it's Saturday Night!”

-SNL has occupied the same late-night time slot for all these years, 11:30 p.m. on Saturday nights.
-The show has always been known for being politically/culturally charged and most definitely inappropriate, much to our delight!
+SNL has occupied the same late-night time slot for all these years: 11:30 p.m. on Saturday nights.
+The show has always been known for being politically and culturally charged and most definitely inappropriate, much to audiences' delight.
 There was always a regular cast that performed each week, along with celebrity guest stars and musical talent; including an in-house SNL band.
 Countless successful actors, musicians and writers gained notoriety and realized that one big break thanks to their exposure on the hit show.